Choosing between Affinity and Attio for your CRM comes down to five questions:

 Both Affinity and Attio rely on data your team already has.
 Affinity mines your email and calendar.
 Attio syncs your product data and manual entries.
 Both enrich records with basic company data from third-party sources.

-But neither platform can tell you that a target company just started researching your competitor's pricing page, that the VP of Engineering you've been trying to reach just changed jobs to a company that fits your ICP, or that three members of a buying committee at a prospect account have been reading content about your category for two weeks.
+But neither platform can tell you that a target company just started researching your competitor's pricing page, that the VP of Engineering you have been trying to reach just changed jobs to a company that fits your ICP, or that three members of a buying committee at a prospect account have been reading content about your category for two weeks.

 ZoomInfo fills these blind spots through three capabilities no CRM provides: